Beginners Level Science of Professional Photography

-Some of you may be Professional Photographers and some of you may be just casual Selfie lovers.
+Some of you may be Professional Photographers, and some of you may be just casual Selfie lovers.
 Everybody should know how to take a great Photo and Capture a beautiful memory in a Frame.
 So that is our Main Topic today.
-We are gonna tell you the Real Science of Professional Photography
+We are going to tell you the Real Science of Professional Photography.

-Photography is something everybody can do and even with your Phone Camera, You can capture beautiful photos.
-As we know Photography is the art of capturing memories.
-Many factors contribute to the great photograph and today we will dive into those factors and simplify for you the science of professional photography.
+Everybody can do photography, and even with your Phone Camera, You can capture beautiful photos.
+As we know, Photography is the art of capturing memories.
+Many factors contribute to great photography, and today we will dive into those factors and simplify for you.

 Professional Camera Angles.

 Mainly there are 2 types of angles in photography.
-The Pose angle and the Professional Camera Angle.
-This is what differentiates the art of the Model and the Art of the Professional Photographer.
+The pose angle and the professional camera angle differentiates the art of the Model and the Art of the Professional Photographer.
 Some Professional Camera Angles are as follows below.

 - The Medium Shot (For natural shots)